Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Related Work

 \section{Related Work}

-\paragraph{Material Estimation and Relighting} Material estimation and relighting aim to recover surface reflectance properties and scene illumination, enabling realistic appearance synthesis under novel lighting conditions.
-Classical approaches formulate this task as an inverse rendering problem; owing to its inherent ill-posedness, early methods rely on strong, hand-crafted priors \cite{barrow1978recovering, barron2014shape, bousseau2009user, zhao2012closed}.
-A closely related direction focuses on estimating material appearance parameterized as a spatially varying BRDF (SVBRDF), again leveraging carefully designed priors \cite{lombardi2012single, aittala2013practical}.
-The advent of deep learning has relaxed many of these constraints, enabling SVBRDF estimation from a single texture image \cite{deschaintre2018single, vecchio2021surfacenet} or from multi-view observations \cite{deschaintre2019flexible}.
-More recently, deep learning-based inverse rendering frameworks have coupled differentiable rendering with neural networks to jointly recover geometry, reflectance, and illumination from single-view \cite{yu2019inverserendernet, li2018cgintrinsics, li2020inverse, sengupta2019neural, wimbauer2022rendering}, dual-view \cite{boss2020two}, or multi-view inputs \cite{choi2023mair, litman2024materialfusion}.
+\paragraph{Material Estimation and Relighting} aim to recover surface reflectance and illumination for appearance synthesis under novel lighting.
+Early work formulated this as an ill-posed inverse rendering problem addressed with strong hand-crafted priors \cite{barrow1978recovering, barron2014shape}, including SVBRDF estimation with carefully designed models \cite{aittala2013practical}.
+With deep learning, these constraints were relaxed, enabling SVBRDF estimation from single images \cite{deschaintre2018single} and multi-view observations \cite{deschaintre2019flexible}, as well as end-to-end inverse rendering frameworks that jointly recover geometry, reflectance, and illumination using differentiable rendering across single-, dual-, and multi-view settings \cite{yu2019inverserendernet, li2018cgintrinsics, li2020inverse, sengupta2019neural, wimbauer2022rendering, boss2020two, choi2023mair, litman2024materialfusion}.
 Recent years have seen significant progress in neural methods for relighting, which aim to synthesize novel illuminations for existing scenes or objects.
 Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} have been extended to support relighting by explicitly modeling material and illumination properties, via intrinsic decomposition of scene properties \cite{boss2021nerd, zhang2021nerfactor, sarkar2023litnerf, srinivasan2021nerv}, or via a learned scene representation using One-Light-at-a-Time (OLAT) recordings \cite{ Xu_2023_ICCV}.
-The introduction of 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} has led to diverse relighting strategies, via intrinsic decomposition \cite{gao2024relightable, du2024gs, liang2024gs, shi2025gir, liang2024gus}, or relighting using OLAT data \cite{dihlmann2024subsurface,bi2024gs3, liu2024bigs}.
+The introduction of 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} has led to diverse relighting strategies, via intrinsic decomposition \cite{gao2024relightable, du2024gs, liang2024gs, shi2025gir, liang2024gus}, or relighting using OLAT data \cite{dihlmann2024subsurface,bi2024gs3}.
 Some neural relighting methods avoid 3D reconstruction altogether, operating entirely in image space, e.g. by modelling view- and light-dependent transport as a learned function \cite{zhang2021neural} or training a CNN \cite{xu2018deep} to predict relit results from sparse lighting samples.